stephenrdoyle/hcontortus_genome/hcontortus_genome.transcriptome_workbook.md

   Transcript level:    86.8     |    86.8    |

        Locus level:    87.6     |    86.5    |

 ```

-Dont think it is worth including the V1 comparison, as these curated genes would have been incorporated into the final annotation.
+Don't think it is worth including the V1 comparison, as these curated genes would have been incorporated into the final annotation.
 Not really a good comparison.
+V1 precision is low due to only a subset of genes being used.

 Results suggest:
 - no increase in sensitivity, but big increase in precision from BRAKER to PASA